elixsantana/maintenance-tasks/README.md

     Role: manager

-# Setup with Kubernetes and Docker (not finished)
-Installations
-1. Install golang
-2. Install docker desktop
-3. Install minikube
-4. For Windows users: install git bash

-Run the following commands in Bash:
-1. Open Docker Desktop and wait for Docker Engine to start
-1. cd /path/to/project
-1. ```minikube start```
-1. ```go mod init maintenance-tasks```
-2. ```go mod tidy```
-3. ```docker build -t maintenance-deployment:latest .```
-4. ```docker build -t maintenance-deployment:latest .```
-5. ```eval $(minikube docker-env)```
-6. ```docker save -o maintenance-deployment.tar maintenance-deployment:latest``` OR (docker images -q maintenance-deployment:latest | xargs docker save | docker load)
-7. ```docker load -i maintenance-deployment.tar```
-8. ```kubectl create namespace maintenance```
-9. ```kubectl apply -f config/deployment.yaml --namespace maintenance ```
-11. ```kubectl apply -f config/mysql-deployment.yaml --namespace maintenance```

-Setting up requests from local machine:
-1. ```kubectl config set-context --current --namespace=maintenance```
-2. ```kubectl get services```
-3. ```kubectl port-forward service/maintenance-deployment 3000:3000```

-Now you can make requests from localhost:3000/ to the service

-If you need to restart the deployment:
-- ```kubectl get deployments```
-- ```kubectl rollout restart deployment maintenance-runner```

 # Improvements

-1. More unit tests
+1. More unit tests.
-2. Hash summary information to protect sensitive data and not persist plain text in database
+2. Hash summary information to protect sensitive data and not persist plain text in database.
-3. Implement a message broker with either RabbitMQ or Redis for the notification system
+3. Implement a message broker with either RabbitMQ or Redis for the notification system.
-4. Finish up the Kubernetes setup
-5. Implement an init container to create the database and tables instead of doing it through the code
+5. Implement an init container to create the database and tables instead of doing it through the code.
 6. Implement authentication logic.
 Right now, I am assuming the header of the HTTP request contains the Role and TechId.
 This is not safe.
 7. Create script to automatically run all commands for the Kubernetes setup
 8. Load config for Vault or OS env.
-This will avoid having to rebuild the docker image if the creds are wrong or need to be updated
+This will avoid having to rebuild the docker image if the creds are wrong or need to be updated.
-8. Better logging
+8. Better logging.